 Skip to main content

-The most crucial thing to understand is that you should respond to the SJPN before the deadline.
+It’s really important to respond to the SJPN before the deadline.
 You have only 21 days from the date shown on the notice (this is the date it was issued or sent to you).

 The deadline to respond to the SJPN cannot be extended.

-Similarly, if the offence was committed due to a genuine mistake you should explain that as they may agree to not prosecute you.
+Similarly, if the offence was committed due to a genuine mistake, you should explain that as they may agree to not prosecute you.
+(See the section on when pleading guilty.)

 We recommend that if any of the above apply to your situation, or did at the time the offence took place, you write to the prosecuting authority separately to formally ask them to drop the charges against you because of your exceptional circumstances.
 You should do this as well as responding to the SJPN because of the tight deadline.